Our Therapists

 Psychologist, NY & CT

-Personally, as an avid sports fan and athlete, Dr. Thies enjoys outdoor sports and activities such as baseball, basketball, football, tennis, and skiing.
-He also practices yoga and relaxation techniques to create a mindful balance in his own life.
+In his personal life, Dr. Thies is an avid sports fan and athlete, and enjoys outdoor sports and activities such as baseball, basketball, football, tennis, and skiing.
+He also enjoys the excitement and energy of his children and wife, with whom he feels there is never a dull moment!
+He practices yoga and relaxation techniques to create a mindful balance in his own life.

 Learn more about Dr. Thies here: Psychology Today | Linkedin